Walker Hayes: 2021–2024: Country Stuff the Album and New Money

 On June 4, 2021, Hayes released the EP Country Stuff.
 One of its tracks, "Fancy Like", became a viral hit through TikTok and reached number 3 on the US Billboard Hot 100 and number 1 on the Hot Country Songs chart, becoming Hayes' highest-charting effort to date.
 It was subsequently released to country radio as his next single, and debuted at number 53 on the Billboard Country Airplay chart.
 "Fancy Like" appeared on an extended play titled Country Stuff, the tracks of which also carried over to his third studio album, 2022's Country Stuff the Album.
 The album has also produced the singles "U Gurl" and "AA".

 In July 2022, Hayes released the single "Y'all Life".

 On July 28, 2023, Hayes released Strait Two Stepping, a two song extended play including the songs "Stetson" and "Show Me the Country".
 These songs later appeared on his fourth studio album New Money, along with the single, "Good with Me", which released on August 25, 2023.
 The album was released a month later on September 29, 2023.

 In July 2024, Hayes teamed up with Canadian rapper Connor Price on the song, "Smoke".
 It was met with negative reviews and was described as "one of the worst songs ever made."
 On August 16, 2024, Hayes released "Ball Player", a song intended as an "apology to his kids" about his feelings towards their athletic careers.

 On October 11, 2024, Hayes released “5 to 9”, describing the song as “bigger than Fancy Like”.

 2025–present: 17 Problems

 On July 25, 2025, Hayes released "17 Year Old Problems", his first new music of 2025.
 A few days later on July 28, Hayes announced his fifth studio album, 17 Problems, which released on August 22, 2025.
+Through country storytelling blended with hip-hop production, the album explores themes of fatherhood, faith, and grief.
+Hayes calls "Song For My Son," a collaboration with country artist Kane Brown, the "most meaningful track on [the] album."
+The song is sung from the perspective of a father praying he doesn't pass his old addictions and struggles down to his child.

+On October 17, 2025, Hayes embarked on the 18 date "Walker Hayes: Unplugged" tour to support "17 Problems."
+Stripping back the production and featuring acoustic accompaniment from his son, Baylor, and daughter, Loxley, Hayes outlined the story of his musical and personal life in chronological order through songs spanning his entire career.

+On November 20, 2025, Deadline announced that Hayes would appear in a Netflix film adaptation of Katherine Center's novel The Bodyguard.